sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 - Aha!
 The return array value of the map function, from the statement `return [doc.title, doc.completed, doc.createdAt]` is now the value of the `"key": ` property in the returned result.
 - This is called "Compound Keys" in the [official documentation](https://use-fireproof.com/docs/guides/custom_queries#compound-keys)
 - TODO: This looks like a way to create indexes.
 Confirm if that is indeed the intent here.
 Where are the indexes created and how are they stored?
 The couchbase docs mention similar syntax and there they claim that this leads to the creation of B-tree indexes that are used when queries are made.
 Not clear if that is the case here.
-- If the map function tries to return something other that a document property or an array of document properties, Fireproof will throw and error.
-TODO: Confirm this.
-What other returns are acceptable?
+- If the map function tries to return something other that a document property or an array of document properties, Fireproof will throw an error.
   - For example, if the map function is: `(doc: TodoItem) => {return {id: doc._id, title: doc.title}}` then the browser console will show the error: Uncaught Error: can only encode arrays
+  - TODO: Confirm the above.
+What other returns are acceptable from the map function?

 Notice that in all the query results seen so far, here has been a property named `"value: null"` (or, in some cases `"row": null`).
 Let's demystify that now.
 TODO: Clean up this statement after a better understanding of when value: is returned and when row: is returned.